jbt-it/neomdb/deployment/DEPLOYMENT.md

 In the docker compose file(s) in `/deployment` a mysql container and a PhpMyAdmin container are run.

-!IMPORTANT: Do not forget to add a database and user to the mysql container when deploying (see normal Setup).
+!IMPORTANT: Do not forget to add a database and user to the mysql container when deploying (see normal Setup - but remebmer, to use the user password specified in `secrets/db_neomdb_password`).
 The database can be accessed via phpmyadmin over `db-neomdb.studentische-beratung.de`.

 ## NGINX